NeoGranular/lanyon/_posts/2016-06-27-martial-god-chapter-01-09.md

 He Yiming repeatedly sounded his agreement.
 Being not allowed to cultivate martial skills below the sixth layer, in other words is also, allowed to cultivate from the sixth level.

 His vision once again turned to the bookshelves surrounding him.
-He began to scan the book with a racing heart.
+He began to scan the books with a racing heart.

 He Quanxin, who was about to give him a few sentence of advice, shook his head.
 He knew that whatever he said at this moment would enter the latter's left ear and would be out of the right one.